Tems: 2018–2021: Career beginnings and extended plays

-In 2018, Tems quit her job to pursue a career in music.
-She began to learn self production skills on YouTube and on 18 July 2018, she released her debut single, "Mr Rebel", a song which she produced by herself.
+In 2018, Tems quit her job in digital marketing to pursue a career in music.
+She began to learn self production skills on YouTube and on July 18th, 2018, she released her debut single, "Mr Rebel", a song which she produced by herself.
 On 7 August 2019, she released the single "Try Me".
 In 2020, DJ Edu chose her as one of "ten artists to watch" that year.
 On 23 April 2020, Tems was featured alongside fellow Nigerian singer Davido on a reworked version of American singer-songwriter Khalid and English electronic music duo Disclosure's single, "Know Your Worth".

 On 25 September 2020, Tems released her debut extended play, For Broken Ears.
 It was produced primarily by her and the single "Damages" from the EP became another follow up hit to "Try Me", peaking at number one on the Nigerian Apple Music chart and number six on the then-newly launched TurnTable Top 50 chart and garnering five million views on YouTube.
 On 30 October 2020, Tems was featured on fellow Nigerian singer Wizkid's single, "Essence", from the latter's fourth studio album, Made in Lagos.
 The song earned her a number one spot on BBC 1Xtra Airplay Chart. and also earned her first career entry on Billboard Hot 100 at number 9.
 Tems won a Soul Train Music Awards, two NAACP Image Awards, and received a Grammy Award nomination for Best Global Music Performance.
 On 8 November 2020, Tems was included in The Future Awards Africa: Class of 2020.

 On 13 August 2021, a reworked version of "Essence", which contains an additional feature from Canadian singer Justin Bieber, was released, which propelled the song to reach number nine on the Billboard Hot 100.
 On 3 September 2021, Tems was featured on Canadian rapper and singer Drake's song, "Fountains", from the latter's sixth studio album, Certified Lover Boy, which debuted at number 26 on the Hot 100.
 On 15 September 2021, Tems released her second extended play, If Orange Was a Place, after being signed to RCA records.
 It was primarily produced by GuiltyBeatz, and the single "Crazy Tings" was released five days before and peaked at number three on the UK Afrobeats Singles Chart.
 Later, Tems reached number one on the Billboard Next Big Sound chart and the Billboard Emerging Artists chart.